cyberboy666/r_e_c_u_r/README.md

 # r_e_c_u_r
-a diy videolooper for py/pi
+a diy video looper for py/pi

 # things to do / bugs to fix: